Augusto Mussini: Escape and religious vocation

 On 26 October 1903, Mussini disappeared from Florence, escaping from a duel with his best friend, the painter Giovanni Costetti, who had become his rival because of a woman, the painter Beatrice Ancillotti.
 On the way to the Austria, and after contemplating suicide, he got hospitality in a Capuchin monastery in Gorizia.
 He eventually moved to a Franciscan monastery in Trieste and then to the Franciscan monastery of Ascoli Piceno.
 There, after one year of in isolation and contemplative practices, in January 1905 he became a Friar, taking the name of Fra Paolo (Brother Paul).
-After the vows, he reprised his artistic activities, decorating various churches in Marche, including the Church of Cappuccini where he realized a large mural illustrating the life of Seraphin of Montegranaro.
+After the vows, he reprised his artistic activities, decorating various churches in the Marches, including the Church of Cappuccini where he realized a large mural illustrating the life of Seraphin of Montegranaro.